-Alphas are the user-changeable names which identify destinations (intercom ports, party lines, etc.).
+Alphas are the user-changeable names that identify destinations (intercom ports, party lines, etc.).
 Change Alpha names by using the Port Alpha button in AZedit.
-When you assign a destination to a talk key, the alpha name appears in the alphanumeric display for the key (on keypanels so equipped).
+When you assign a destination to a talk key, the alpha name appears in the alpha-numeric display for that key (on keypanels so equipped).